partiql/partiql-lang-kotlin/docs/dev/version-migration/migration-guide.md

 * moved CLI/REPL changes to a separate section
 * found other breaking changes from the compatibility reports between versions using the [japi-compliance-checker](https://github.com/lvc/japi-compliance-checker)

+The [CHANGLOG](https://github.com/partiql/partiql-lang-kotlin/blob/main/CHANGELOG.md) can also be viewed to see changes between releases and also includes a section on features yet to be released (see [Unreleased](https://github.com/partiql/partiql-lang-kotlin/blob/main/CHANGELOG.md#unreleased)).

 The repo, [test-partiql-version-migration](https://github.com/alancai98/test-partiql-version-migration), hosts all the example migration code between major versions.